 Coral bleaching stress

 Accumulated heat stress, which can lead to coral bleaching and death, is measured by summing degree heating weeks for the previous 12-week period from sea surface temperature data (NOAA Coral Reef Watch 2019).
-Bleaching stress was generally below average prior to the mid-2000s, when a sudden bleaching event occurred in 2005; this event is now the second most severe event in the time series.
-In 2024, a bleaching event of unprecedented severity occurred across the U.S. Caribbean and beyond (Figure 2.2).
+Bleaching stress was generally below average prior to the mid-2000s, when a sudden bleaching event occurred in 2005; this event is now the third most severe event in the time series.
+In 2024, a bleaching event of unprecedented severity occurred across the U.S. Caribbean and beyond (Figure 3.2).

 Ocean acidification